GStreamer/gstreamer/markdown/application-development/advanced/pipeline-manipulation.md

   return 0;
 }
 ```

 Note how we use `gst_bus_poll()` with a small timeout to get messages
 and also introduce a short sleep.

 It is possible to set multiple caps for the capsfilter separated with a
-;.
+`;`.
 The capsfilter will try to renegotiate to the first possible format
 from the list.

 ## Dynamically changing the pipeline

 In this section we talk about some techniques for dynamically modifying
 the pipeline.
 We are talking specifically about changing the pipeline
-while it is in the PLAYING state without interrupting the flow.
+while in `PLAYING` state and without interrupting the data flow.

 There are some important things to consider when building dynamic
 pipelines: